Ask a doctor about a prescription for ESCITALOPRAM VISO FARMACEUTICA 20 mg FILM-COATED TABLETS

 Common (may affect 1 in 10 people):

-Rare (may affect 1 in 100 people):
+Uncommon (may affect 1 in 100 people):

 Rare (may affect 1 in 1,000 people):

-Reporting of adverse reactions
+Reporting of Adverse Effects

-By reporting adverse reactions, you can contribute to providing more information on the safety of this medication.
+By reporting adverse effects, you can contribute to providing more information on the safety of this medication.

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the blister pack and the box after “CAD”.
+Do not use this medication after the expiration date that appears on the blister pack and the box after "EXP".
 The expiration date is the last day of the month indicated.
 This medication does not require special storage conditions.

-Medications should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be thrown away through wastewater or household waste.
+Deposit the packaging and medications you no longer need at the SIGRE collection point in the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This way, you will help protect the environment.

-Composition of Escitalopram Viso Pharmaceutical
+Composition of Escitalopram Viso Farmacéutica

 The other components are: